 SSB 5545 Riccelli Concerning family home providers overseen and certified by a federal military service.
 Exempts from child care licensing family home providers located off a federal military reservation that is overseen and certified by a federal military service.
 2/18: Substitute specifies that family home providers located in the surrounding metropolitan area of a federal military reservation are exempt from licensing by DCYF, while still being subject to investigation by DCYF of all referrals of alleged child abuse or neglect occurring at these family home providers in the surrounding metropolitan area.
-Public hearing held in Senate Early Learning & K- 12 Education on 2/12; Executive Action (Vote) taken with adoption of substitute on 2/18; Passed Senate Floor 49-0 on 3/3; Public hearing held in House Early Learning & Human Services on 3/26; Executive Action (Vote) taken in House Early Learning & Human Services on 3/28; Public hearing held in House Appropriations on 4/5; Executive Action (Vote) taken in House Appropriations on 4/8; Passed House Floor 95-0 on 4/10; Signed by the President of the Senate SSB 5655 (Companion: HB 1582) Krishnadasan Child care centers/buildings.
+Public hearing held in Senate Early Learning & K-12 Education on 2/12; Executive Action (Vote) taken with adoption of substitute on 2/18; Passed Senate Floor 49-0 on 3/3; Public hearing held in House Early Learning & Human Services on 3/26; Executive Action (Vote) taken in House Early Learning & Human Services on 3/28; Public hearing held in House Appropriations on 4/5; Executive Action (Vote) taken in House Appropriations on 4/8; Passed House Floor 95-0 on 4/10; Delivered to the Governor on 4/22 SSB 5655 (Companion: HB 1582) Krishnadasan Child care centers/buildings.
 Clarifies occupancy calculation standards for child care centers operated in existing buildings such as churches.
 2/18: Substitute provides clarifying amendments related to application and calculation of occupancy load.
-Public hearing held in Senate Early Learning & K-12 Education on 2/12; Executive Action (Vote) taken with adoption of substitute on 2/18; Passed the Senate Floor 49-0 on 2/25; Public hearing held in House Early Learning & Human Services on 3/18; Executive Action (Vote) taken in House Early Learning & Human Services on 3/26; Passed House Floor 98-0 on 4/9; Signed by the President of the Senate and Speaker of the House; to Governor's desk
+Public hearing held in Senate Early Learning & K- 12 Education on 2/12; Executive Action (Vote) taken with adoption of substitute on 2/18; Passed the Senate Floor 49-0 on 2/25; Public hearing held in House Early Learning & Human Services on 3/18; Executive Action (Vote) taken in House Early Learning & Human Services on 3/26; Passed House Floor 98-0 on 4/9; Signed by Governor on 4/22; Effective 7/27/25